sam-0905/Fun-with-Triangles---1/README.md

-# Fun with Triangles --1
+# Fun with Triangles
+## Welcome to the world of triangles.
+### In this app there are four different types of triangles ! let try this out